All Episodes

 Yes, sir.

-Um, I just wanted to uh, you know, you keep it keeps popping up in in the show that they're planning to give four hundred and fifty thousand dollars to the to the immigrants coming across the border, specifically the illegal ones.
+I just wanted to, you know, you keep, it keeps popping up in the show that they're planning to give $450,000 to the immigrants coming across the border, specifically the illegal ones.

 And it's so frustrating, so galling, because doing the math, it would take me over 17 years to make that.

-And that's my gross pay, which I don't think the people they're giving this money to are gonna be paying taxes on it.
+And that's my gross pay, which I don't think the people they're giving this money to are going to be paying taxes on it.

-When Peter Ducey first asked Joe Biden a question, he said, that's a good well, if you guys keep talking about this garbage, meaning it's not true, it's never gonna happen.
+When Peter Doocy first asked Joe Biden a question, he said, well, if you guys keep talking about this garbage, meaning it's not true, it's never going to happen.

 Two days later, he's the biggest advocate.

-I don't know if it's worse that he didn't know what his own administration stood for, what their policies were, or the fact that he supports this madness, because we're talking about payments to people breaking our laws, not respecting our borders or sovereignty.
+I don't know if it's worse that he didn't know what his own administration stood for and what their policies were, or the fact that he supports this madness because we're talking about payments to people breaking our laws, not respecting our borders or sovereignty.

 That's insanity, and we can't afford it on top of it.